DLR-Institute-of-Future-Fuels/gaspype/README.md

 # Gaspype
-The python package provides a performant library for thermodynamic calculations like equilibrium reactions for several hundred gas species and their mixtures - written in Python/Numpy.
+The Python package provides a performant library for thermodynamic calculations like equilibrium reactions for several hundred gas species and their mixtures - written in Python/NumPy.

 Species are treated as ideal gases.
 Therefore the application is limited to moderate pressures or high temperature applications.

-It is designed with goal to be portable to Numpy-style GPU frameworks like JAX and PyTorch.
+It is designed with goal to be portable to NumPy-style GPU frameworks like JAX and PyTorch.

 ## Key Features